crashh/Subtitle-Downloader/README.md

 ###Install latest build
 In the folder 'Latest Build', run the file 'SubtitleDownloader.application'.
 This will install the program as a desktop app, which can then be run by hitting the windows key and typing 'SubtitleDownloader'.

+Windows will complain about the unknown certificate, thus you will have to hit advanced and "install anyway" during the installation.

 ###Compile
 Clone the repository and compile the source-code, preferrably using visual studio.
+In case i forgot, it is nessecary to remove/add a new test-certificate for the signing of the files, this can be done by going to Project->Properties->Signing.

 ##Uninstall
 Remove the application using windows 'add or remove program' like you would any other installation.